SeanMcP/old-seanmcp.github.io/README.md

-# Gatsby Playground
+# seanmcp.github.io

-Learning Gatsby and GraphQL in preparation for launching a personal blog.
+A personal blog powered by Gatsby